russellcxl/project-2-sei23/README.md

 The view/edit buttons are only accessible by verified user i.e. the staff.

-The panel on the right should be self-explanatory.

 ![delivery](public/images/delivery-page.jpg)
 The delivery page displays all orders due on that day.
 Again, there are buttons to view the order in more detail, locate the order on the map as well as to fulfill the order quickly.